-The Empire of Morad is one of Ethica's most famed and powerful human dominant nation on the western continent, it's people are descended from a strong and militant history.
+The Empire of Morad is one of Ethica's most famed and powerful human dominant nation on the western continent known as Atamara, it's people are descended from a strong and militant history.
 The current ruler Emperor Necarson Obarskyr has had the experienced Imperial Legions and War Magi at his disposal in his rain and their presence has surely kept order throughout the empire.
-Adventuring is frowned upon without an official license, but adventurers could likely lend a tremendous amount of aid to the Imperial military.
-Emperor Obarskyr is known to offer land in exchange for services rendered to his country, so this is a place adventurers wanting to make a name for themselves tended to flock to.
-A realm with a large population of human and elves, the latter who keep to their forest homes to the north.
+Adventuring is frowned upon without an official license, but adventurers could likely lend a tremendous amount of aid Imperial military.
+Emperor Obarskyr is known to offer land in exchange for services rendered to his country, so this was a place adventurers wanting to make a name for themselves tended to flock to.
+A realm with a large population of human and elves, the latter who keep to their forest to the north.
 The Empire has earned a strong reputation as a peaceful and rich land.
 Recent times also reveal an increased military presence to their northern broader with Styiga.
 Despite several other Atamaran religions predating it, the construction of a temple to The Order marked the rise of the first religion to gain a significant following among the common people.
 The Order is the predominant religion of both the nobles and commoners within the Morad Empire.
 It is also illegal to found another religion without permission from the Imperial Senate.

 Region language: Mordish

 People of the Empire rely on a well-trained and well-armed militia to defend their land.
 You're no stranger to the use of weapons.
 Thus you gain proficiency with all martial weapons.